 HARASSMENT AND BULLYING AT WORK

-GENERAL STATEMENTEdward Hayes LLP regards harassment of any kind as unacceptable and it can result in disciplinary action.
+GENERAL STATEMENTEdward Hayes regards harassment of any kind as unacceptable and it can result in disciplinary action.
 This firm will provide and sustain safe working environments in which everyone is treated fairly and with respect.
 Everyone within this firm must always consider whether their actions could be inappropriate or offensive to others.

 Everyone within this firm carries a personal responsibility for their own behaviour and for ensuring that their conduct is in accordance with the principals set out within this manual.
 In addition, each person has a responsibility to report any instance of bullying or harassment which they witness or which comes to their attention.
 Everyone has a responsibility to act as role models, pro-actively addressing instances of bullying and harassment.